 Tracking Your Enterprise Plus Points Using AwardWallet

 Thirty-six months is a long time, and it is easy to get a false sense of security about the expiration of your Enterprise Plus points.
-That is why it pays to use AwardWallet to keep track of your Enterprise Plus points and send you a timely reminder when you have points in danger of expiration.
+That is why it pays to use AwardWallet to track your Enterprise Plus points and send you timely reminders when your points are in danger of expiration.

 All you need to do to keep track of your points is add your Enterprise Plus account to your AwardWallet account, and you are ready to go.